 Retail activity, as reflected by sales tax revenue, increased 5.3% in FY 2020, above the 3% forecasted growth rate.
 Consumers quickly shifted their purchases from brick-and-mortar to online purchases as national closures occurred in March/April of 2020.
 In January 2021 (FY 2021), a total of \$6.6 million in sales tax revenue was reported, bolstered by internet sales.
 Sales tax revenue is currently up 6.7% through January when compared to FY 2020, ahead of the 2.5% decline forecasted in March 2020 when there was a great deal of uncertainty.
+Based on the cumulative fiscal year actual monthly averages, the forecast for FY 2021 is currently projected to be flat.
 A conservative and more normal growth rate of 3% is forecasted for FY 2022 and the remaining forecast period.